mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 ## Vauban is some Corpus guy pretending to be a warframe {#vauban}

-{{imgBoxWithLink "/images/warframe/vauban_prime.png" "Vauban Prime" "https://warframe.fandom.com/wiki/Vauban/Prime"}}
+{{imgBoxLink "/images/warframe/vauban_prime.png" "Vauban Prime" "https://warframe.fandom.com/wiki/Vauban/Prime"}}

 Every Vauban ability involves deploying small gear such as grenades.
 In contrast, most warframe abilities involve conjuring things out of nothing; think Ember, Frost, Nova, Saryn, and more.
 Some do have integrated gear, such as exalted weapons and Protea's deployables.
 However, Vauban's 100% reliance on deployables should raise suspicion.
 If Corpus were to create a warframe-alike, this is _exactly_ how it would function!